xunoaib/synacor-challenge-solution/README.md

 unpredictable, with different exits leading to unexpected locations.
 However, the maze is quite deterministic and can be easily mapped out by recording your current location, moving in a direction, and then recording your new location.
-Each location has a similar but slightly different description which uniquely identifies it.
+Each location has a similar but slightly different description which can be used to uniquely identify it.

 You'll eventually discover a passage with a code chiseled on the wall (and a can of oil, which you should `take`).
-This code will only be correct if you have arrived at the location using in-game commands (no cheating).
+Interestingly, this code will only be correct if you have arrived at the location using in-game commands (no cheating).
 Using location hacks (i.e. by modifying memory) will cause an invalid code to appear.

-Below is a visualization of the maze, with the rightmost red node representing the goal containing the code and can of oil.
+Below is a visualization of the maze.
+The rightmost red node has the code and can of oil.

 ![](maps/twisty_maze_crop.png)

-Once you have the `can` and `empty lantern`, refuel and light your lantern (with `use can` and `use lantern`).
+Once you have the `can` and `empty lantern`, refuel and light your lantern (`use can` and `use lantern`).
 You can now safely navigate the dark passage to the ruins.

 ## Code 6: Coins Puzzle

-Navigating to the central hall reveals a puzzle with circular slots and symbols:
+Entering the central hall reveals a puzzle with circular slots and symbols:

     _ + _ * _^2 + _^3 - _ = 399